MagicStack/asyncpg/docs/api/index.rst

 ==============

-Each row (or composite type value) returned by calls to ``fetch*`` methods is represented by an instance of the ``Record`` object.  ``Record`` objects are similar to instances of ``collections.namedtuple`` and allow addressing of values either by a numeric index or by a field name:
+Each row (or composite type value) returned by calls to ``fetch*`` methods is represented by an instance of the :class:`~asyncpg.Record` object.
+``Record`` objects are a tuple-/dict-like hybrid, and allow addressing of items either by a numeric index or by a field name:

 .. code-block:: pycon